Ha Giang is arguably one of the most breathtaking places in northern Vietnam, famous for its majestic landscapes and winding mountain roads.

 Most travel agents or hotels can arrange car-with-driver rental services.

-Alternatively, there are many tour options from Hanoi to Ha Giang, ranging from a few days to a full week.
+Alternatively, there are many tour options from Hanoi to Ha Giang, ranging from a few days to a whole week.

-Due to the 320 km distance from Hanoi, most visitors will take the bus, group tours, or drive their own motorbikes instead of the taxi.
+Due to the 320 km distance from Hanoi, most visitors will take the bus, group tours, or motorbikes instead of a taxi.
 In Ha Giang City, these taxi brands are available: Truong Xuan & Son Dan.

-Most people will travel from Hanoi to Ha Giang.
-Rentals are available at hotels, at Hanoi’s Old Quarter, and along the backpacker streets: Ta Hien, Hang Bac, Ngo Huyen, Hang Be, Cau Go, Luong Ngoc Quyen, etc. Motorbike taxis are also available via the Grab app when in Ha Giang City.
+Most people will go on a motorbike trip from Hanoi to Ha Giang.
+Rentals are available at hotels in Hanoi’s Old Quarter and along the backpacker streets: Ta Hien, Hang Bac, Ngo Huyen, Hang Be, Cau Go, Luong Ngoc Quyen, etc. Motorbike taxis are also available via the Grab app when in Ha Giang City.

 See our recommended places on where to stay in Ha Giang or look for your favorite accommodations below: